LayeredStudio/quick-login/readme.txt

 == Description ==

 Quick Login adds extra login methods on your site, letting your visitors quickly log in or register with an existing account.
-Has support for the most popular logins: Twitter, Google, Facebook, WordPress.com and LinkedIn
+Has support for the most popular logins: Twitter, Google, Facebook, WordPress.com and LinkedIn.

 Faster log in or register will increase percent of logged in users on your site, especially helpful on e-commerce sites where the checkout should be as simple as possible.